 - If You Die, I Call Your Stuff: When Grampa is contemplating suicide, Jasper asks him if he can have his blanket and liver if he decides to go through with it.Grampa: Blanket?
 Sure.
 Liver?
 NEVER!

 - Interrupted Suicide: Abe's was interrupted by a new law being passed on the nick of time.

-- Oh, Crap!: The doctor who was about to assist Abe's suicide when he learned one of his previous patients was Chief Wiggum's brother-in-law.
+- The doctor who was about to assist Abe's suicide when he learned one of his previous patients was Chief Wiggum's brother-in-law.

-- Same Content, Different Rating: Because of the references to assisted suicide and animal cruelty (along with such crude innuendo as "Old Man Beats Meat" and Lenny saying he has "Touchdowns Syndrome"), this episode was given a TV-14 rating in America, while Australia gave this an M rating (which is like a TV-14 in America in that it's the highest rating a TV show can get on free-to-air TV, as the MA-15+ and R-18+ are reserved for cable shows and video games) and the UK gave this a 15 rating for discriminatory language, playing assisted suicide for laughs, and violence centered on animals.
+- Same Content, Different Rating: Because of the references to assisted suicide and animal cruelty (along with such crude innuendo as "Old Man Beats Meat" and Lenny following Carl's declaration of having "Melt Mania" by saying he has "Down Syndrome"), this episode was given a TV-14 rating in America, while Australia gave this an M rating (which is like a TV-14 in America in that it's the highest rating a TV show can get on free-to-air TV, as the MA-15+ and R-18+ are reserved for cable shows, theatrical releases of movies, and video games) and the UK gave this a 15 rating for discriminatory language (the "Down Syndrome" pun), scenes of bullying and harassment (Abe becoming a town pariah), playing assisted suicide for laughs, and violence centered on animals.